Implement guest checkout

 Depending on your platform, you can save the refresh token for later usage.
 For example, a browser app may save it in local storage, or an iOS app in the keychain.

-If a customer signs up or signs in, the carts and orders belonging to the Anonymous Session are automatically assigned to the customer account.
-The field anonymousId will still be set.
-After the session has ended, the access token and refresh token are immediately invalid.
+If a customer signs up or signs in, the Carts and Orders belonging to the Anonymous Session are automatically assigned to the Customer account.
+The field anonymousId is still set.
+After the session ends, the access token and refresh token are immediately invalid.

 In this example, a customer signs up.
 After we have collected important information like name, email, and password from the customer, we can send their data to the API: